cuelang/cuelang.org/content/en/docs/concepts/logic/_index.md

 We conveniently left out the discussion of `null` before.
-Not only does it make an uninspiring example to describe a lattice, it is also actually surprisingly complicated.
+Not only does it make an uninspiring example to describe a lattice, it is also actually surprisingly complicated to pin down what it means.
 This is partly due to lack of guidance from the JSON standard regarding its meaning and the different interpretations it gets in practice.